-Oklahoma State University campus could be subjected to a situation requiring evacuation at any time.
-Because of this, the OSU Department of Public Safety has developed an evacuation plan in collaboration with a number of University and community partners.
-The plan was developed to outline an evacuation procedure that protects the health, safety, and welfare of all students, faculty, staff, and visitors.
-Authority to issue a campus evacuation order rests with the President of the University or designee and is based on the situational observations by the OSU Department of Public Safety.
-Once an evacuation has been ordered the University Emergency Operations Center will be activated and will lead and manage the process.
-In addition to notifying the campus community, the University will also inform the local community as soon as reasonably practical.
-OSU Communications will coordinate all messaging to both on and off campus communities as well as media outlets.
-OSU's Manager of Emergency Operations works with the University's Information Technology Department, the City of Stillwater, and Payne County to maintain our emergency communication system(s) and schedule routine tests on at least an annual basis of each method available to the campus.
+The Oklahoma State University campus could be subjected to a situation requiring evacuation at any time.
+Because of this, the OSU Department of Public Safety has developed an evacuation plan in collaboration with a number of university and community partners.
+The plan was developed to outline an evacuation procedure that protects the health, safety and welfare of all students, faculty, staff and visitors.
+The authority to issue a campus evacuation order rests with the president of the university or designee and is based on the situational observations by the OSU Department of Public Safety.
+In conjunction with an evacuation order, the University Emergency Operations Center will be activated and will lead and manage the process.
+In addition to notifying the campus community, the university will also inform the local community as soon as reasonably practical.
+OSU Communications will coordinate all messaging to both on- and off-campus communities as well as media outlets.
+OSU's manager of emergency operations works with the university's Information Technology Department, the City of Stillwater and Payne County to maintain our emergency communication system(s) and schedules routine tests on at least an annual basis of each method available to the campus.